 On July 10, more than 200 students, alumni, employers, and staff gathered at the National Press Club in Washington DC for the second annual APSIA Career Networking Reception.

 Alumni and students from across thirteen APSIA members were able to connect with representatives of 22 organizations in the public, private, and non-profit sectors.
-Participating organizations include Brookings, Eaton Vance, Mercy Corps, and the US National Security Agency, Mercy Corps.
+Participating organizations include Brookings, Eaton Vance, Mercy Corps, and the US National Security Agency.

 Attendees had the opportunity to focus their interactions across six areas: consulting, development, education, energy and the environment, health, and security.
 Likewise, they could mix and mingle among many different groups of people.